simplex-chat/simplexmq/protocol/pqdr.md

 ### Initialization

-The double ratchet initialization is defined in pseudocode as follows:
+The double ratchet initialization is defined in pseudo-code as follows:

 ```
 // Alice obtained Bob's keys and initializes ratchet first